A Great Round Trip excursion from Appletree Cottage including a ferry to Dunoon and two good gourmet hotels

 From there it was a short time on this much wider road until we arrived at the settlement of Struchur on the shore of Loch Fyne.

 As we continued north along the bank of Loch Fyne we could see the attractive white historic buildings of Inveraray, glistening in the sun across the water on the opposite shore.

 Just by Ardnoe we took a right hand turning onto a single track road signposted Lochgoilhead B839.
-This took us up another steep pass with terrific views and then through woodland until we decended to the village of Lochgoilhead.
+This took us up another steep pass with terrific views and then through woodland until we descended to the village of Lochgoilhead.

 Lochgoilhead has, since I last visited in the 1970's is largely unchanged although the caravan / chalet park on the western shore, just outside the village has expanded.
 Not surprisingly as Lochgoilhead is a popular outdoor sports centre and many in the cities of Glasgow and Edinburgh have their holiday caravan / chalet here.

 We drove down the western shore for 6.5km to view Carrick Castle, a 15th Century tower house.
-This is the third building on this site, the first thought to be a Viking Fort and the second structure which is believed to have been build in the 12th Century was sacked by Robert the Bruce before passing into the hands of the Campbell Earls of Argyll in the mid 1368.
+This is the third building on this site, the first thought to be a Viking Fort and the second structure which is believed to have been built in the 12th Century was sacked by Robert the Bruce before passing into the hands of the Campbell Earls of Argyll in the mid 1368.
 The present and third structure was built by the same Earls of Argyll and used as their southern stronghold.
 Not untypically Mary Queen of Scots visited here in 1563.
-After passing the the Murrays of Dunmore the castle became a ruin and is now a private residence and undergoing restoration.
+After passing th Murrays of Dunmore the castle became a ruin and is now a private residence and undergoing restoration.